 This stage is usually at the middle of the day when the energy needs such as lighting or heating may not be that high while the sunlight is at its peak intensity.
 The excess energy that is not being used gets converted and stored in the batteries

-- Seroquel mexico When power generation is lower than the energy needs:
+- buy disulfiram tablets uk When power generation is lower than the energy needs:

 This is common at the start of the day when the sunlight is not at its peak intensity and at night when there is no sunlight.
 The energy production cannot meet the energy needs and it may need to use its energy stored in the batteries.
 If there is no energy stored then the smart energy management system will switch to the grid for energy.